Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon HD 4790 should perform much faster than the Radeon R7 250X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon HD 4790, in theory, should be a lot faster than the Radeon R7 250X in general. (explain)

-Texel RateThe Radeon R7 250X is a lot (approximately 108%) better at texture filtering than the Radeon HD 4790. (explain)
+Texel RateThe Radeon R7 250X should be a lot (about 108%) better at texture filtering than the Radeon HD 4790. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon R7 250X is a better choice, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon R7 250X is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison